Panchu11/AgentYap/privacy-policy.md

-# Privacy Policy for AgentYap
+# Privacy Policy for YapMate

-Last updated: [Date]
+Last updated: May 15, 2025

 ## Information We Collect

-AgentYap is a Chrome extension that helps generate AI-powered replies for Twitter.
+YapMate is a Chrome extension that helps generate AI-powered replies for Twitter.
 We collect minimal information:

 ### Data We Store Locally
 - Your OpenRouter API key (stored in Chrome's local storage)